 See the Dyker Heights Christmas Lights

-While Christmas lights are on every Manhattan street, the best place for an NYC Christmas lights drive-through is in a small neighborhood in southwest Brooklyn.
+Christmas lights are on every Manhattan street.
+But the best place for a Christmas lights drive-through is in a small neighborhood in southwest Brooklyn called Dyker Heights.
+Since the 1980s, the area has become a full-blown tourist attraction at Christmas!

 Looking at Christmas Window Displays